-*I received product compensation in exchange for this post, however all thoughts and opinions are my own.
+*I received product compensation in exchange for this post, however, all thoughts and opinions are my own.

 A few months back I received a shipment… a glorious gift really.
 A large box filled to the brim with brightly colored and fragrant Hatch chiles straight from New Mexico from my friends at Chile Monster.

 I needed to find a recipe to use both flavorful ingredients and landed on a holiday favorite, Cheesy Chile Cornbread Casserole.
 Cornbread Casserole is slightly different from traditional cornbread.

 You can choose to give it a loving layer of cheese or serve it browned, I’ve pictured both options for you throughout the post.
 Either way, the “meat” will have a confetti of chiles and corn.

 Dial back on the chile powder for a less spicy variation.

-Preheat oven to 350 degree and lightly coat a 8x11 casserole dish with cooking spray.
+- Preheat oven to 350F degree and lightly coat an 8x11 casserole dish with cooking spray.

-Blend together cornbread muffin mix through shredded cheddar cheese in a large bowl.
+- Blend together cornbread muffin mix through shredded cheddar cheese in a large bowl.
 Stir until just combined.

-Remove and allow to cool for 5 minutes before serving.
+- Remove and allow to cool for 5 minutes before serving.
 Enjoy!

 - If you've tried this recipe, come back and let us know!